rayfrankenstein/AITOW/README.md

 ---
 “YES .
 Agile is developper slavery to infantile clients who cannot decide or verbalize what they want.
 It also rewards bad programmers because although their work quality is poor they seem to be working more as they constantly have to fix their own mess.
 On the other hand if you write quality code that does not need many fixes you are perceived as lazy.”--Panait Ciprian, [https://www.quora.com/Does-Agile-Kill-Innovation](https://www.quora.com/Does-Agile-Kill-Innovation)

 ---
 “You cannot use Agile process to produce portrait of Mona Lisa or statue of David.
 If your goal is to produce original creative work, and something beautiful, Agile is not the answer.

 As a contractor I have worked at many companies, each with its own methodology of getting development work done.
 And I haven’t seen Agile to be much effective methodology...As I have seen, Agile methodology hinders a developer’s real creativity and makes him/her a machine to fit in the bureaucratic process where on paper people are made to look like doing some work while actually that might not be the case.
 In some companies this is important from the Project Management perspective, since PMs are not software engineers and they are thought to deal any type of work in the same terms as laying bricks by a labourer.
 Software engineering is a creative process, its not like process of laying bricks, which doesn’t need any creativity on the part of the labourer.”--Zeeshan A. Zakaria, [https://www.quora.com/Is-Agile-really-successful](https://www.quora.com/Is-Agile-really-successful)

 ---
+"The thing about agile is that it doesn't work everywhere for everything.

+I do software test automation development.
+Try doing that without test cases that include extensive, precise, click-by-click instructions.
+Fun fact.
+You can't!
+At least not without adding hours, or days to a process that would have taken 15 minutes had the original manual tester actually written it down completely.
+We live and die by that documentation.
+Consequently, whenever I hear about 'working software over documentation,' I feel my head start to explode."--Kcufftrump, [https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/](https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/)

+---
 “[Why are employees against moving to scrum and agile]?